JustGinger888/ContemporaryWebApplications/Assessment01.md

 The practical outcomes for this unit are:
 - create a responsive single page web-application (SPA)
 - that supports Solent University students in some aspect of their day-to-day lives.
-- use a data driven approach to identify a specific area in which students are being underserved
+- use a data driven approach to identify a specific area in which students are being undeserved
 - implement a prototype SPA to better serve students in your identified problem space.